daniele3b/HomeLess/README.md

 * supertest

 # Tests
-To run the tests you need to run **npm tests** all the test suites will be performed (both integration and unit)
+To run the tests you need to run **npm test** all the test suites will be performed (both integration and unit)

 # Others repositories